 “Big organisations often measure culture change through employee engagement surveys.
 I understand why they do that but, for me, it’s often more straightforward than that: Are you getting the desired business outcome?
-Is the culture changing to help your business?”
+Are the behaviours changing to help your business?”

 Lesson 4: Never underestimate the power of the middle

 Can training managers really be the answer to change?
-After all, middle management has a reputation, particularly when it comes to resisting change.
+After all, middle management has a reputation, particularly when it comes to resistance to change.
 It’s no surprise, thinks Annette.
-In a world concerned with bottom-up versus top-down change, middle management finds itself ‘on the menu’ more often than ‘at the table’.
-A few years ago, Annette had a very different experience working with middle management.
+In a world concerned with bottom-up versus top-down change, the middle finds itself ‘on the menu’ more often than ‘at the table’.
+A few years ago, she had a very different experience working with middle management.

 “I’d been tasked with delivering a customer-centricity programme for a 2,000 employee company.
-It entailed a lot of culture, behaviour and process change.
-The sponsor was great but the rest of senior management was fundamentally disinterested.
+It entailed a lot of behaviour and process change.
+The sponsor was great but the rest of the senior leaders were fundamentally disinterested.
 Without executive support it looked an impossible task.

-“I chose to work with middle management because there wasn’t any other way, and the outcome produced was excellent.
+“I chose to collaborate with middle management because there wasn’t any other way, and the outcome produced was excellent.
 The NPS score of some teams jumped by 40 points and stayed there.
 If you know anything about NPS, you know that’s huge!
-It was a fantastic difference in a short space of time and proved sustainable – without any senior management support – because middle management supported it.
+It was a fantastic difference in a short space of time and proved sustainable – without any senior leadership team support – because middle management supported it.

 “It was a revelation to me then.
-We know middle managers can be the biggest resistors of change, they often have the most to lose.
+We know middle managers can offer the biggest resistance to change, they often have the most to lose.
 But we don’t talk enough about the other side of the coin; they’re a powerful ally that is capable of seeing both the big picture and the practical solutions in their area.
 As a change leader, you can’t be everywhere at once or solve every issue but with middle management’s help, you have it covered.”